Mechanical Engineering Exam > Mechanical Engineering Notes > General Aptitude for GATE > Introduction: Reading Comprehension

-Reading Comprehension (RC) forms one of the most critical parts of the CAT question paper.
+Reading Comprehension (RC) forms one of the most critical and high-weightage parts of the CAT question paper.
+Strong RC skills can significantly impact your VARC score, making it essential to develop both speed and accuracy in this section.

-Checkout what topper's had to say about RC section's importance:
+Check out what toppers had to say about the RC section's importance:

 "As someone who isn’t very strong at vocabulary, I had decided to focus on other aspects of the VARC section.
 I began with the RC portion considering its huge weightage and focused on getting accuracy first by practicing without any time limit.
 To improve my reading speed, I decided to read random online articles about things that are not my direct area of interest like botany, psychology etc. I couldn’t get my accuracy high enough in the VA section and thus I decided to focus most of my exam time on the RCs."